 Remote work has become the new norm for a lot of companies, not just because of the productivity gains, but because employees now demand it.
-According to a recent survey conducted by Randstad, 41 percent of workers in Singapore would give up a bigger bonus for remote work.
+According to a recent survey conducted by Randstad, 41% of workers in Singapore would give up a bigger bonus for remote work.

 Suffice to say, more companies are listening to their employees and implementing at least a hybrid setup.